 Please review our Athletic Training Manual to see all of our policies and procedures.

 Athletic Training services are available to all certified eligible student-athletes between August and May.
 Fall meeting hours and information can be found here.
 The Athletic Training Room is closed during summer and winter break.
-You can make an appointment by calling, emailing or dropping in during the open hours posted on our Facebook Page.
+You can make an appointment by calling, emailing or dropping in during the open hours posted on our Facebook Page and our Instagram Page.

-If you have a non-athletic related injury or illness, you can make an appointment at the Kaiser Student Health Center.
+If you have a non-athletic related injury or illness, you can make an appointment at the Mills Health Center.

 In case of a life-threatening emergency, call 911 from a campus phone or Public Safety (510) 430-5555.